 Mangalam Drugs & Organics Ltd

-The Directors have pleasure in presenting to you their Forty-fifth Annual Reporttogether with Company's Audited Financial Statement for the accounting year ended 31stMarch 2018.
+The Directors have pleasure in presenting to you their Forty-Sixth Annual Reporttogether with Company's Audited Financial Statements For the Accounting year ended March312019.

 | || ||(Rs.
 In Lacs) |